Protect forest now

 We buy wilderness areas and protect them for the future - legally secure and long-term with entry in the land register.

-The purchases are refinanced through donations, which at the same time ensure the long-term protection of the areas as well as environmental education projects and research into CO2-storage and biodiversity.
+The purchases are financed through donations, which also secure the long-term protection of the areas, as well as support environmental education projects and research on CO2-storage and biodiversity.

 Wilderness International

-As a donor, you will receive a personalized certificate with aerial photograph and the geocoordinates of your protected forest - so the impact is transparent and traceable.
+As a donor, you will receive a personalized certificate featuring an aerial photograph and the geo-coordinates of your protected forest – ensuring that the impact is transparent and traceable.